Janie Fricke: 1980–1989: Commercial peak

 Fricke joined Merle Haggard in 1984 to add harmony and background vocals to his album It's All in the Game.
-She was given credit on the release of Haggard's single "A Place to Fall Apart", which climbed to the number one spot on American and Canadian country charts.
+She was given credit on the release of Haggard's single "A Place to Fall Apart", which climbed to number one on American and Canadian country charts.
 Fricke provided similar harmony work to George Jones's 1984 LP Ladies' Choice.
 During the decade, she also collaborated on a duet with Ray Charles called "Who Cares".
 A duet with Larry Gatlin titled "From Time to Time (It Feels Like Love Again)" made the top 40 of the Billboard country chart.

 In 1984, she teamed up again with Bob Montgomery for her eighth album The First Word in Memory.
-It included her next number one single "Your Heart's Not in It", Fricke returned to a traditional country approach for her next album Somebody Else's Fire.
+It included her next number-one single "Your Heart's Not in It", Fricke returned to a traditional country approach for her next album Somebody Else's Fire.
 In describing the project's material, Fricke told the Chicago Tribune, "They have more of a medium beat and basic country feel.
 We even use a steel guitar on a couple of them.".
 James Crispell of AllMusic praised its musical approach: "[a] typically fine collection of tunes from one of the finest contemporary country singers of the '80s."
-The album spawned the top five American and Canadian country songs "She's Single Again", "Easy to Please" and the title track.
+The album spawned the top-five American and Canadian country songs "She's Single Again", "Easy to Please", and the title track.
 In 1986, Fricke collaborated with producer Norro Wilson for her next studio offering Black & White.
 Kurt Wolff of Country Music: The Rough Guide noticed a "bluesier and almost gutsier vocal sound" on the disc.
 The album became her first to reach the top of the Billboard country LP's chart.
-Its lead single "Always Have, Always Will" reached the number one spot in the United States and Canada.
+Its lead single "Always Have, Always Will" reached number one in the United States and Canada.